 There is more than one Gulag, and while it’s all very macabre, we’ve seen players take to throwing rocks to distract those fighting and swing the result.

-This one is all about cold, hard cash – and you’ll want to loot quickly and take out enemies to steal their money.
-The team with the most cash at the end is declared the winner, which makes landing in hotspots where you’re likely to find a larger amount of currency a priority.
+This one is all about cold, hard cash – and you’ll want to loot quickly to get to $10,000, which is how much a loadout drop will cost you.
+The team with the fastest loadout drops are at a big advantage, getting their hands on their personal comfort picks early.
+This makes landing in hotspots where you’re likely to find a larger amount of currency a priority.